Posted on

 Flooding and early marriage in Bangladesh

 Studies suggest a link between flooding incidence and early marriage, with spikes in early marriages observed in Bangladesh coinciding with the 1998 and 2004 floods.
-Next to being viewed as a way to reduce family costs and safeguard marriageability and dignity, these marriages are often less expensive due to -induced impoverishment lowering expectations.
+Next to being viewed as a way to reduce family costs and safeguard marriageability and dignity, these marriages are often less expensive due to flood-induced impoverishment lowering expectations.

 One study included an example of the head of a household explaining that the 2013 cyclone had destroyed most of his belongings, leaving him afraid that he would be unable to support his youngest unmarried daughter, who was under 18.
 Marrying off his daughters was a way of reducing the financial burden on the family.